Dwood15/Dungeon-Generator/README.md

 This program will randomly generate a dungeon.
 The generated dungeon will be fully made with characters.

+Created by Silvere and Dason Woodhouse
+Lower case letters are 'rooms'
+Upper case letters and symbols are 'hallways'

 Requirements:

  - The total map size will be 80x24.